If you attended Cardboard Cities in the past, you know it's loads of fun!

 Why: To raise awareness of homelessness and raise money for Family Promise Mat-Su to support the homeless and impoverished here in the Matanuska- Susitna Valley of Alaska.

 Where: Alaska State Fairgrounds.
 Green Entrance (south side, off the Glenn Highway in Palmer, near train station)

 How: Become a “resident” of the city by paying at least $50 "rent" for space and spending one night in a cardboard box.

 Gather Pledges: Invite your family, friends, neighbors, and co-workers to participate by asking them to pledge all, part of, or above and beyond your "rent."

 Children are welcome if accompanied by a parent or guardian.
 Children under 10 years of age must have a parent or guarding sleeping with them in a box.

 Youth groups require a ratio of one adult to five or fewer youths.

-Bring: Your shelter and duct tape.
+Bring: Your shelter and duct tape (or car).
 Boxes will also be available on-site.
 You may bring a sleeping bag, pillow, quiet games.

 DO NOT bring: Valuables, electronics, pets, alcohol, weapons, or food.
 Any food brought in will be considered a donation to the local food pantry.